djibe/Android-tutorials/README.md

 ---

-## Samsung Galaxy S6 SM-G920F (zeroflte)
+## Samsung Galaxy S6

-You can upgrade your Samsung Galaxy S6 from any version to Android 10 Q / Pixel Experience.
+You can upgrade your Samsung Galaxy S6 (SM-G920F/zeroflte) from any version to Android 10 Q / LineageOS.

 Tutorial is here (15.000+): <https://forum.xda-developers.com/galaxy-s6/general/guide-tutorial-howto-samsung-galaxy-s6-t4108425>

-What you will learn :
+What you will learn:

 - Flash your phone with Odin
 - Backup IMEI and Nandroid backup